dwhiffing/fury/content/nato/it/navy/subs/body.md

 Class**](https://www.militaryfactory.com/ships/detail.asp?ship_id=sauro-class-diesel-electric-attack-submarine-italy#overview):
 The Sauro class was built in four batches of two boats each starting in the 1970’s.
-They have a better dive depth than the Toti class and are much larger, three times the displacement and \~50% larger with double the crew.
+They have a better dive depth than the Toti class and are much more substantial, three times the displacement and \~50% larger with double the crew.
 Each batch has evolutionary improvements in sensors, crew accommodation, sound dampening and general operational capability.
 In Northern Fury the batch IV boats started construction about a year earlier than they did in real life and both are available for the campaign, with S 525 conducting her workup trials.

 | Class     | Pennant | Ship                          | Location      | Status | Remarks |